AlhNobleman/Data-Analytics-Portfolio/RFM-CUSTOMER-SEGMENTATION/README.md

 ## Tools
 Excel · MySQL · Tableau Public

-## Key insight
+## Key insights
-One of the dataset's most *frequent* buyers (88 orders) ranked outside the top 100 customers by total *spend* — a reminder that frequency and value don't always move together, and a big part of why this project scores customers on all three RFM dimensions rather than just one.
+- One of the dataset's most *frequent* buyers (88 orders) ranked outside the top 100 customers by total *spend* — a reminder that frequency and value don't always move together, and a big part of why this project scores customers on all three RFM dimensions rather than just one.
+- According to my analysis, top-selling products by revenue and top-selling products by quantity frequently don't correspond — the product driving the most revenue isn't necessarily the one selling in the highest volume, and vice versa.
+This highlights the importance of evaluating product performance through multiple lenses rather than relying on a single metric.

 ## Dashboards

-**Dashboard 1 — Executive Summary:** KPIs, revenue by segment, customer count by segment, RFM scatter plot, revenue by country.
+**Dashboard I — Executive Summary:** KPIs, revenue by segment, customer count by segment, RFM scatter plot, revenue by country.

-**Dashboard 2 — Supporting Detail:** top products by revenue vs. quantity, RFM distribution histograms, average R/F/M per segment, top customers by spend.
+**Dashboard II — Supporting Detail:** top products by revenue vs. quantity, RFM distribution histograms, average R/F/M per segment, top customers by spend.

 ## Skills demonstrated
 Excel formula-based data recovery (lookup formulas, text parsing, conditional logic) · SQL (CTEs, window functions, aggregates) · RFM segmentation methodology · Tableau dashboard design